 The mantel’s feathers are 100-kilometer-diameter columns of hot rock that rise from the Earth’s depths.
 Because of the high temperatures, these mantels rise (up to 200 centigrade degrees).
 The rock rises 10 cm per year on average.

-Consequently, the islands are in fact sumits of volcanic cones, and some of them continue active.
-In fact, Galapagos is one of the regions with more volcanic activity in the world, where they have registered 55 of the biggest eruptions in the past, the last ones in Marchena, in 1991 and in Fernandina in 1995.
+As a result, the islands are the summits of volcanic cones, some of which are still active.
+Galapagos is one of the world’s most volcanically active areas, with 55 major eruptions recorded in the past, the most recent of which occurred in Marchena in 1991 and Fernandina in 1995.

 In the west, on the islands of Isabela and Fernandina, we find large volcanoes that resemble soup plates or deep boilers.